kevintpeng/Learn-Something-Every-Day/Languages/Ruby/README.md

 - `/asdf/`
 - `%r{asdf}`
 - `=~` for finding index of matches
+- `Regexp.quote(foo)` escapes all special characters in the the string foo
 - To interpolate a string into a regex, `foo = "asdf"`, `if "asdfsdf" =~ /#{Regexp.quote(foo)}/`

 ### Running bash from ruby